stryku/HideMeFatty/README.md

 Now you can hide and restore files

 #But there is a warning!
-After hiding some files you can view/copy etc. files on partition after which you hid your files but you can't modify/remove them because you will lose hidded files.<br />
+After hiding some files you can view/copy etc. files on partition after which you hid your files but you can't modify/remove them because you will lose hided files.<br />

 ## Usage